Youngkin, Northam pledge smooth power transition in Virginia

 Youngkin, who selectively engaged with reporters while campaigning, pledged to be “incredibly open and accessible” while in office.

-Northam called the luncheon — staffers said they dined on beef tenderloin, butternut and pumpkin soup and pumpkin pie — an opportunity to congratulate Youngkin on a successful campaign and welcome the couple to their new home.
+Northam called the luncheon — where staffers said the couples dined on beef tenderloin, butternut-pumpkin soup and pumpkin pie — an opportunity to congratulate Youngkin on a successful campaign and welcome the couple to their new home.

 “We look forward to Mr. Youngkin and his wife taking over and continuing on a lot of the good progress that we made,” said Northam, who was barred by state law from seeking a second consecutive term.